phalcon/documentation/docs/tutorial-invo.md

 );
 ```

-In the above code snippet, we add a hidden HTML field that holds the `id` of the product if applicable.
-We also get all
-the product types by using the `ProductTypes::find()` and then use that resultset to fill the HTML `select` element by
-using the [Phalcon\Tag][tag] component and its `select()` method.
-Once the form is passed to the view, it can be
+The `Select` element uses the resultset from `ProductTypes::find()` to fill the HTML `select`.
+Once the form is passed to
-rendered and presented to the user:
+the view, it is rendered:

 ```twig
 <div class="row mb-3">
     <div class="col-xs-12 col-md-6">
         <h2>Search products</h2>